 As our parents and loved ones get older, it’s only natural that their memories won’t remain as sharp as they may have been when they were younger.
 As changes occur in hormone levels and in the brain, it’s easy for the elderly to forget where they placed their glasses or the names of people they’ve just met.
 A little forgetfulness here and there is one thing.
 However, certain recurring signs and symptoms may lead you to worry about your aging parent’s brain health, and it might be time to learn about and consider memory care options.
 For example, if your mother continually forgets the lunch dates you’ve arranged with her, or you notice that she pauses mid-sentence searching for a basic word, you may begin to wonder, “Does my Mom have Alzheimer’s?”

 According to the Alzheimer’s Association, Alzheimer’s is a brain disease and type of dementia that causes a slow decline in memory, thinking, and reasoning skills.
 Currently, there are more than five million adults actively living with Alzheimer’s or dementia in the U.S. There are various signs and patterns to be aware of when trying to detect if someone you care for may have the disease.
 The more informed you are, the sooner you may be able to recognize symptoms and help get them the care they need to remain safe and happy in their lives.
 Here are five common Alzheimer’s signs to watch for…

 1. Difficulty Problem-Solving According to WebMD, difficulty problem-solving can indicate a deeper problem than simply losing one’s edge with age.
 If your Mom was an accountant for years, but suddenly has trouble balancing her checkbook or doing basic math when paying a bill, this could be a sign of trouble.
 Early signs of Alzheimer’s may also appear if she forgets the rules for her favorite card game despite playing it for years with her local group of friends.
 Problems with completing familiar tasks or solving simple problems may also be a cause for concern and indicate the need for further analysis.

-Difficulty following or participating in a conversation is another valid reason to ask, “Does my Mom have Alzheimer’s?”
+2. Difficulty in Conversation Difficulty following or participating in a conversation is another valid reason to ask, “Does my Mom have Alzheimer’s?”
 The Alzheimer’s Association provides a plethora of examples such as:

 - Stopping in the middle of a conversation and having no idea how to continue or repeating themselves.